Is your new website or webshop developed in your country?

 Suppliers reuse codes and systems

-If you need a special module which is not yet available on the market, don’t forget that 9 out of 10 companies reuse the code you pay for in other projects.
+If you need a special plugin that is not yet available on the market, don’t forget that 9 out of 10 companies reuse the code you pay for in other projects.

-Some will even go so far as to create a commercial module from the code.
-Basically, you pay for the development, but they can sell the module many times.
+Some will even go so far as to create a commercial plugin from the code.
+Basically, you pay for the development, but they can sell the plugin many times.

 Proprietary webshop or website systems (CMS)